iChoosr-BVBA/BLocal/README.md

 # Installing the BLocal manager locally

 1. checkout this git repository
-2. make sure you have installed the rigth tooling
+2. make sure you have installed the right tooling
 	* ruby
 	* rake
 	* ruby gems